aosabook/500lines/objmodel/chapter.md

 Therefore it makes sense to introduce a shared helper class for that part of their behaviour (in theory that behaviour could also be part of ``Base``, but in a later section it will become important that this is not the case):

+TODO (debo): Could you potentially move all of this into Base here, and then show your refactoring to BaseWithDict later?

 ````python
 MISSING = object()